jaredhazlett/mapping_lats/README.md

       We'll register for an API token and use requests.get method to download the specific data that we're looking for.

 3. Tigerline Shape files - https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html
-      We'll download the tiger line shape files as we'll need to merge our Chipotle stores Lat/Lng with our county shape files to understand where Chipotles are located on the county level.
+      We'll download the tiger line shape files as we'll need to merge our Chipotle stores Lat/Lng with our county shape files to understand where Chipotles are located at the county level.

 Step 2. - Cleaning
 1. The raw data file from the Census Buerau API needs relabeling.
 We'll look to their helpful documentation on what columns need to be relabeled. https://api.census.gov/data/2018/acs/acs5/groups/B25075.html